karya-inc/Karya-MSRI-AmericasNLP/README.md

 │   ├── train_kenlm.sh                  #Automating the training of the kenlm models

 ```
-## Detailed Hyperparameter Setups
+## Models and Curves:

-Training Curves (and hyp setups) for the best performing models on the dev set can be found [here](https://wandb.ai/hdiddee/AmericasNLP-KENLM?workspace=user-hdiddee)
+- Baseline models and loss curves can be found [here](https://drive.google.com/drive/folders/1I9s1kGzggu-UKvOjmE_kdK6GYl1Iy6Qi?usp=sharing).

-## Baseline models and loss curves can be found [here](https://drive.google.com/drive/folders/1I9s1kGzggu-UKvOjmE_kdK6GYl1Iy6Qi?usp=sharing).
+- **Training Curves** (and hyperparameter setups) for the best performing models on the dev set can be found [here](https://wandb.ai/hdiddee/AmericasNLP-KENLM?workspace=user-hdiddee)

-## Models for use with the HuggingFace API can be found [here](https://huggingface.co/HarshitaDiddee).
+- **Models** for use with the HuggingFace API can be found [here](https://huggingface.co/HarshitaDiddee).

 Language Codes: